Petty Cash Policy

-All faculty, staff, students, and any other member of the College who incur expenses that are eligible for reimbursement should be familiar with this policy.
+All faculty, staff, students, and any other member of the University who incur expenses that are eligible for reimbursement should be familiar with this policy.
 Also, any employee who is involved with the administration of petty cash reimbursement should be familiar with this policy.

 Reason for Policy